MUGWANEZAMANZI/Abunzi/README.md

 ipconfig
 ```

 Look for the line under your active network adapter that says `IPv4 Address`.
-It will look something like `192.168.1.10`.
+It will look something like `192.168.1.10 or 172.31.23.2`.

 ### 2. Serve Laravel on All Network Interfaces